sjbennett123/gloryforthefist/content/rules/formal_magic.md

 This term refers to a category of formal magic that only affects a spirit after it permanently dies.
 The formal magic does not normally activate until this time.
 Subsequent castings of any type of Transform always override the previous casting.

 All Transform formal magic is considered dormant.
 The existence of a Transform is not revealed during a Celestial Identify.
 At the time of the target’s permanent death, the target becomes an NPC at the chapter where the transform was cast.
 Even after permanent death, certain Transforms can upgrade or weaken the creature.
 See the individual formal magic scrolls for details.
 After the permanent death of the target, the formal magic takes effect to permanently transform the target into the specified creature.
 This may take place immediately, or may take several weeks.
 The details are left to local NERO Plot.
 Once transformed into the creature, the Transform formal magic is complete.
-The newly transformed creature will have the currently-active spirit-affecting formal magics as they did before the transformation, except for the Transform itself.
+The newly transformed creature will have the currently active spirit-affecting formal magics as they did before the transformation, except for the Transform itself.

-Effects exist which may for limited duration invoke the full transformation prior to permanent death.
-Circumstances which may temporarily invoke the transformation prior to permanent death are determined exclusively by the Plot/Staff of the local NERO chapter.
-In situations where the transformation takes place prior to the permanent death, the Transform is no longer dormant, and can be Identified in an appropriate Extended Circle of Power.
+Effects exist that may, for a limited duration, invoke the full transformation prior to permanent death.
+Circumstances that may temporarily invoke the transformation prior to permanent death are determined exclusively by the Plot/Staff of the local NERO chapter.
+In situations where the transformation takes place prior to the permanent death, the Transform is no longer dormant and can be identified in an appropriate Extended Circle of Power.
 The invocation of the transformation is generally not for use during situations where PCs are directly pitted against other PCs.
 The final determination of this is up to the local chapter.

 Only one Transform may be in effect on any spirit at any one time.
 A new Transform formal magic will replace an old one on a target spirit.
 This includes Local Chapter Only Transform formal magic.